elzekool/talk-starting-with-progressive-webapps/slides.md

   "sub": "mailto:example@example.com"
 }
 ```
-The hash is done using a asymmetric (different public and private) key pair.
+The hash is done using an asymmetric (different public and private) key pair.
 By providing the public key in the subscription
 request only servers that can sign the message with the private key are allowed to push notifications.

 In the `examples/push/vapid-keygen` folder is a script to create a key pair.